top of page

 • Stability, lifestyle, health, and schedules of the parents.

-• The care and affection showed to the child by the parents.
+• The care and affection shown to the child by the parents.

 • Domestic violence or other complaints against a parent.